StackTips

 • Private: Method, Field can be accessed from the same class to which they belong.

 Singleton design pattern belongs to the creational family of patterns that governs the instantiation process.
-This pattern ensures at most one instance of a particular class is ever created in your application.
-Examples such as:
+This pattern ensures at most one instance of a class is ever created through the application lifecycle.

 • Project Configuration: A class that reads your project configuration can be made Singleton.
 By making this singleton, you are allowing global access for all classes in your application.
 If the project configs are stored in a file, it just reads once and holds on the application cache.
 You don’t have to read the file multiple times.

-• Application Log: Logger will be used everywhere in your application.
+• Application Log: The logger will be used everywhere in your application.
 It must be initialized once and used everywhere.

 • Analytics and Reporting: If you are using some kind of data analysis tool like Google Analytics, you will notice that they are designed to be a singleton.
 It initializes once and is used everywhere for each user action.